About the Typhoid Vaccine Acceleration Consortium

 TyVAC employs a multidisciplinary approach, working with global and local partners to accelerate the introduction of TCVs in low-income countries and facilitate access to typhoid vaccines as part of an integrated prevention plan that also includes improved water, sanitation, and hygiene.
 We work to ensure that typhoid prevention and control are global health priorities and that stakeholders and decision-makers have the data and tools they need to make evidence-based decisions for TCV introduction.

-Dr. Kathleen Neuzil, Center for Vaccine Development
+Dr. Kathleen Neuzil, Immediate Past (Founding) Director, Center for Vaccine Development and Global Health

-Dr. Andrew Pollard, Oxford University
+Professor Sir Andrew Pollard, Oxford University

 Dr. Emmanuel Mugisha, PATH